-June 28 marks the 48th anniversary of the Stonewall Riot, when members of the LGBT community fought back when police raided the Stonewall Inn, a gay bar in New York's Greenwich Village, and arrested a number of patrons.
-Each June, Pride Month is celebrated to commemorate their stand, which is often regarded as the first major protest on behalf of the homosexual community, and which sparked the creation of various equal rights groups, such as the Gay Liberation Front and the Gay Activists Alliance.
-These quotes from LGBT leaders on everything from intersectionality to being an ally will ring true well after Facebook pulls the "pride" reaction from your newsfeed.
+June 28 marks the 50th anniversary of the Stonewall Riots, when members of the LGBT community fought back when police raided the Stonewall Inn, a gay bar in New York's Greenwich Village.
+Each June, Pride Month is celebrated to commemorate the watershed moment that kicked off the modern LGBT rights movement.
+These memorable quotes from LGBT leaders—on everything from intersectionality to being an ally—will ring true all year round.

 "There will not be a magic day when we wake up and it's now okay to express ourselves publicly.
 We make that day by doing things publicly until it’s simply the way things are."

 —From her "Never Doubt" speech at the Millennium March for Equality, 2000